The Warsaw Ghetto Can Teach The World How To Beat Back An Outbreak

 Professor Miriam Offer, a prominent researcher on medicine in the Warsaw Ghetto and a lecturer at Western Galilee College and Tel Aviv University on medicine during the Holocaust, also questions whether the number of typhus cases could have just simply fallen so steeply.
 In her book, White Coats in the Ghetto, Offer says it is likely that there were reasons beyond the public health measures that the numbers of typhus cases drop – including herd immunity.
 So many people contracted typhus that its ability to spread diminished, she theorizes, drawing from the writings of Hirszfeld.

 But the value of the study, especially as it may relate to the coronavirus, may not lie in whether the authors can prove irrefutably how typhus was brought under control.
-"For people living in the ghetto, despite so many odds stacked against them, the will to live was very strong, so to take measures to try to prevent typhus, to keep the population as healthy as possible, is fabulous," says Herber-Rice.
+"For people living in the ghetto, despite so many odds stacked against them, the will to live was very strong, so to take measures to try to prevent typhus, to keep the population as healthy as possible, is fabulous," says Heberer-Rice.

 Aaron Glatt, chief of infectious diseases at Mount Sinai South Nassau hospital on Long Island and a spokesman for the Infectious Diseases Society of America, says he suspects "that a combination of many factors, including both efforts to actively prevent spread coupled with many people being immune by the virtue of having had disease and getting better both played a role in the sudden arrest of the spread of disease."